snarrenberg/westerparse/docs/start.rst

 Installation Instructions
 -------------------------

+Python 3 can be obtained from: http://www.python.org.

+WesterParse is available on GitHub: https://github.com/snarrenberg/westerparse.
-[Not yet available: Download the zip file (westerparse.zip) and open it in your favorite directory.]
+Download the latest .tar.gz file from the dist/ directory and open it in your favorite local directory.

 How to Get Support
 ------------------